 By the 1850s, Lincoln was one of the more respected attorneys in Illinois.
 The majority of his work was in the state's Supreme Court where he participated in more than 240 cases, winning most of them.
 Despite these successes, Lincoln still suffered from bouts of depression, sorrow over the death of his son Edward Baker Lincoln, and disappointment after two failed runs for the U.S. Senate.
 Undaunted, he again found a way to overcome adversity.

 The 1858 U.S. Senate race, during which he debated Stephen A. Douglas, catapulted Lincoln into a national spotlight.
-The famous Lincoln-Douglas Debates set the stage for Lincoln’s eventual presidential nomination by the Republican Party in 1860.
+Though he lost the election to Douglas, the famous Lincoln-Douglas Debates set the stage for Lincoln’s eventual presidential nomination by the Republican Party two years later.
 His trademark ambition as well as his principled beliefs of equal rights and a united democracy, led to victory.

-Abraham Lincoln’s inaugural ceremonies elicited all the normal excitement, but the presence of armed soldiers along Pennsylvania Avenue and atop the Capitol proved that these were extraordinary times.
+Abraham Lincoln’s inaugural ceremonies elicited all the normal excitement, but the presence of armed soldiers along Pennsylvania Avenue and atop the Capitol proved that these were, in fact, extraordinary times.
 On March 4, 1861, Abraham Lincoln affirmed his charge to "preserve, protect, and defend the Constitution of the United States."

 The War President